diodechain/website/_posts/2023-08-16-NGO-and-mission-team-communication.md

 ---
 ### Security for NGO and Mission Team Communication

+Diode believes that technology should help humans thrive.
+It should enhance our ability to operate, create, explore, educate, and innovate - unhindered.

-In today's interconnected world, NGOs, international organizations, and mission groups grapple with securing communication channels amidst a diverse and changing landscape.
-Ensuring privacy and security for exchanging sensitive data is paramount.
+We understand that international NGOs, organizations, and mission groups have a similar desire for people to flourish.
+In today's interconnected world, these teams grapple with securing communication channels amidst a diverse and changing landscape.
+Ensuring privacy and security while exchanging sensitive data is paramount.
 This is why Diode's goal is to remove obstacles, [enabling teams](https://diode.io/solutions/app/) to fulfill their purpose to serve, equip, develop, and empower people, even in the toughest global settings, while maintaining peak security levels with a decentralized platform.

 **The Challenge of Secure Communication for NGO and Mission Organizations:**